 You may recently have noticed more discussion about human risk in organizations.
 In cybersecurity, human risk is the result of the possibility of human error.
-As news and information are constantly emerging about data breaches that have been caused by employees’ incorrect actions, companies have begun working to mitigate the risks that relate to users.The more employees you have, the more potential errors they can make, which is why your human risk profile is high.
+News and information are constantly emerging about data breaches that have been caused by employees’ incorrect actions.
+This is why companies are working harder to mitigate the risks that relate to users.The more employees you have, the more potential errors they can make, which is why your human risk profile is high.
 Social engineers are aware of the challenges organizations face when it comes to minimizing human error.If your employees are not prepared to face the threat confidently, they can easily fall victim to cyberattacks, and your operations could be jeopardized.

 What exactly is human risk?

 Human risk in cybersecurity means that employees can fall victim to cyberattacks (such as social engineering) by making an error.
 This could leave your company vulnerable to a data breach or ransomware.The more employees you have, the higher your risk profile is.
 Nevertheless, human risk can be reduced with the right kind of strategy that includes a balance of policies, frequent and engaging training, and strengthening cooperation with your users.
 Building a strong culture of cybersecurity in which people care about security and understand their role in reducing risk is a fundamental element of minimizing the chances of a breach.Studies show that security teams believe that employees could be the greatest point of vulnerability for their businesses.
-Attackers are exploiting the lack of tools, knowledge, practice, and skills employees have to protect themselves against attacks.
+Attackers are exploiting the lack of tools, knowledge, practice, and skills employees have in protecting themselves against attacks.
 A simple human error, such as downloading malware from a malicious email, could result in a serious data breach.
-Attackers know that if they want to penetrate your defenses, the easiest way around them is to target your employees and trust that someone will take the desired action.
+Attackers know that if they want to penetrate your defenses, the easiest way around them is to target your employees and trust that someone will take their desired action.

 Human risk in cybersecurity is on the rise